 Ferraccioli has secured major national and international funding and has led large-scale international aerogeophysical exploration and research over the Antarctic Ice Sheet.
 During the International Polar Year 2008-09, he led for the UK a flagship project (AGAP), that required unprecedented levels of international collaboration and pooling of logistic and scientific resources, in one of the most remote frontiers in interior East Antarctica.
 AGAP involved researchers from 7 nations (USA, UK, Germany, Australia, China, Japan and Canada).
 The project successfully explored the least known mountain range on Earth, the Gamburtsev Subglacial Mountains, a critical nucleation site for the birth of the Antarctic Ice Sheet ~34 million years ago.
-The results of his research on the enigmatic tectonic origin of the Gamburtsevs in the middle of East Antarctica and on the remarkable discovery of accretion at the base of the East Antarctic Ice Sheet were published in Nature (Ferraccioli et al., 2011) and Science (Bell, Ferraccioli et al., 2011) respectively.
+The results of his research on the enigmatic tectonic origin of the Base of the East Antarctic Ice Sheet were published in Nature (Ferraccioli et al., 2011) and Science (Bell, Ferraccioli et al., 2011) respectively.